zulip/zulip/docs/testing/linters.md

 - Running `mypy` to check static types in Python code.
 Our [documentation on using mypy](../testing/mypy.html) covers mypy in more detail.
+- Running `tsc` to compile TypeScript code.
+Our [documentation on TypeScript](typescript.html) covers TypeScript in more detail.

 The rest of this document pertains to the checks that occur in `./tools/lint`.